jonhurlock/Twitter-Application-Only-Authentication-OAuth-PHP/README.md

 At the bottom of the script you will see a demo of getting a bearer token, using the bearer token to perform a search and then invalidating the token.

+## Notice
+This code is not tested and probably shouldn't be put into production systems, and is only supposed to reperesent the steps involved in performing application-only authentication.

+## contact me
 If you have any problems contact me via twitter @jonhurlock